Los Angeles Child Custody Lawyer

 Protecting Children in Beverly Hills and Los Angeles

-At Stolar Law Group in Beverly Hills, we help our clients work out physical and legal child custody arrangements that allow them to maintain the strongest possible relationships with their children.
-California child custody law dictates that child custody and visitation determinations are to be made from the standpoint of the child’s best interest.
+At Stolar Law Group in Beverly Hills, we help our clients work out physical and legal child custody arrangements that allow them to maintain the most vital possible relationships with their children.
+California child custody law dictates that child custody and visitation determinations are to be made from the child’s best interest standpoint.

 Why Choose a Custody Lawyer from Stolar Law Group?

-Steven Stolar is an experienced Los Angeles child custody lawyer.
+Steven Stolar is an experienced child custody attorney serving Los Angeles.
 As your legal counsel, he will help you work out a parenting plan that protects your parental rights.
 He has over three decades of experience and has worked with many experts in the field, giving his clients even more of an advantage.

-Our firm provides legal representation for custody cases involving:
+Our law firm provides legal representation for custody cases involving:

 - Custody of special needs children

 - Fathers’ rights

 - Children of domestic partnerships

 - Creative child custody agreements